 CNC machining has revolutionized manufacturing, enabling precise, intricate designs across various industries.
-However, in order to harness it’s full potential; a solid grasp of CNC-specific design principles are critical.
+However, in order to harness its full potential; a solid grasp of CNC-specific design principles are critical.
 Whether you're a seasoned engineer or just getting started with CNC machining, getting a grip on these guidelines is your ticket to creating efficient, cost-friendly, and easily manufacturable designs.

-Deep holes and pockets could cause issues that affects the finish and precision of your part or even cause tool breakage.
+Deep holes and pockets could cause issues that affect the finish and precision of your part or even cause tool breakage.
 Such features also often require several cuts to be machined properly, which increases machining time, consequently increasing the cost of your part.

 Having narrow regions (tight gaps between features) that are deep limit the tool sizes that can be used, forcing manufacturers to use long, small diameter tools which are more prone to chatter and breakage.
 This not only increases machining time but also reduces part quality.